jlricon/demo/dataml.md

 * Intro to Data Science (Udacity, 2016)
 * Play with Kaggle's Titanic dataset (23-Dec-16)
 * Read Read Russell-Norvig textbook (22-Dec-16)
+* Git gud at python's weird and useful things (lambdas, maps)

 ## What is being done

 * Working through [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook)
+* Intro to Computer Vision course

 ## What is next in the queue
-1. Git gud at python's weird and useful things (lambdas, maps)
-2. Git stalking
+1. Git stalking
-3. Intro to AI Udacity
+2. PROJECT using AWS and Flask
+3. Kaggle competition
 ## What could be done
 * Karpathy's [lectures](http://cs231n.github.io/)
 * Geoff Hinton's coursera